Axistorm1/minecraft-colorscripts/README.md

 # Add custom textures
 To add your own files or texture packs:
 ```
-    -> Create a new folder with your textures
+    -> Create a new folder in textures/ with your textures
     -> Execute png_reader.py [texture_pack] found in generator_scripts/
     -> Wait for the colorscripts to be created
     -> Go to minecraft-colorscripts.sh and modify the SELECTED_PACK variable to the texture pack you want (default texture pack is default)